OverGravy/FastlaneFury/README.md

 - User will be able to zoom on a singol car.
 - There will be a menu to change some option.
 - Car will have a much realistic movement.
+- There will be a menu to change some option about the car and visualization.

 # Actual problem